 What does your service do?

 Self-management and independence is an important aspect of the service.
-Treatment sessions vary greatly depending upon your individual need and include:

 Every member of our team has an appraisal and continuing professional development according to service needs and changes.
 We work to the professional standard of the Health Care Professions Council (HCPC) and professional bodies.
 Local governance arrangements involve monitoring of all incidents.